thomassbooth/Nunigram/README.md

 # Nunigram
-Front end for an instagram recreation.
+A Front end for an instagram recreation.

 ## About this project

-##Tools Used:
+## Tools Used:

 - ReactJS
 - Tailwind CSS